-1. Pursuant to the American Arbitration Association's Consumer Rules, Claimant John Timothy Kernan submits this Demand for Arbitration against Bloom Institute of Technology formerly d/b/a Lambda School ("Lambda"), Lambda's co-founder and CEO Austen Allred in his personal capacity, and John Does 1-9 for violations of the California Consumer Legal Remedies Act ("CLRA"), California Civil Code § 1750, et seq., Unfair Competition Law ("UCL"), California Business and Professional Code §17200, et seq., False Advertising Law ("FAL"), California Business and Professional Code § 17500, et seq., as well as for intentional and negligent misrepresentation.
-This action seeks declaratory and injunctive relief to cancel Mr. Kernan's Income Share Agreement ("ISA"), to declare the ISA null and void, to refund payments made under the ISA, and for damages and additional relief.
+- 1. Pursuant to the American Arbitration Association's Consumer Rules, Claimant Linh Nguyen submits this Demand for Arbitration against Lambda, Inc. d/b/a Lambda School ("Lambda") and John Does 1-9 for violations of the California Consumer Legal Remedies Act ("CLRA"), California Civil Code § 1750, et seq., Unfair Competition Law ("UCL"), California Business and Professional Code § 17200, et seq., False Advertising Law ("FAL"), California Business and Professional Code § 17500, et seq., as well as for intentional and negligent misrepresentation. - 2.
+Ms. Nguyen brings this action to hold Lambda accountable for: (i) falsifying and misrepresenting its job placement rates; (ii) misrepresenting and concealing the true nature of its financial interest in students' success, including by falsely representing that Lambda only got paid after students found employment and got paid; (iii) misrepresenting and concealing from students that the state of California ordered Lambda to cease operations, stop enrolling students, cease all instructional services, and submit a closure plan, and (iv) enrolling and providing educational services to students, including Ms. Nguyen, in violation of that order.